 Accuracy is an indication of how close something is to reality.
-Whenever you generate an estimate, everyone wants to know how close the numbers as possible, Software Effort course, you Estimation are to reality.
+Whenever you generate an estimate, everyone wants to know how close the numbers are to reality.
 You will want every estimate to be as accurate as possible, given the data you have at the time you generate it.
 And of course, you don't want to present an estimate in a way that inspires a false sense of confidence in the numbers.
 Important factors that affect the accuracy of estimates are -